perry-mitchell/homelab-infra/README.md

 # Perry's Homelab Infrastructure

-> OpenTofu configuration for my homelab
+> OpenTofu + Puppet configuration for my homelab

 ## About